 - 1. Number of Meetings.
 The Board currently plans to hold at least four meetings each year, with further meetings to occur (or action to be taken by unanimous written consent) at the discretion of the Board.
 The meetings will usually consist of committee meetings and the Board meeting. - 2.
 Meeting Agenda and Materials.
-The agenda for each Board meeting will be prepared by the Corporate Secretary in consultation with the Chairman.
+The agenda for each Board meeting will be prepared by the Corporate Secretary in consultation with the Independent Chairman and the Chief Executive Officer.
 Management will seek to provide to all directors an agenda and appropriate materials in advance of meetings, although the Board recognizes that in certain cases this may not be possible due to the timing of transactions and the operations of the business.